AdobeDocs/campaign-standard-learn.en/help/privacy/privacy-overview.md

 >
 > **CHANGES WITH ACS 19.4:**
 >
-> The [Privacy Core Service integration](https://adobe.io/apis/cloudplatform/gdpr.html) is the method you should use for all access and delete requests.
+> The [Privacy Service integration](https://adobe.io/apis/cloudplatform/gdpr.html) is the method you should use for all access and delete requests.
 Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
 For more on Campaign Standard deprecated and removed features, refer to [this page](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html).
 >
 >**Opt-out for the Sale of Personal Information (CCPA)**
 >
 >Starting with 19.4, a CCPA Opt-Out field is provided out-of-the-box in the Campaign interface and API.
-For 19.3, to leverage this information, you need to create this >field in Adobe Campaign Standard.
-Please see the [detailed documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa) for more information.
+For 19.3, to leverage this information, you need to create this field in Adobe Campaign Standard.
+See the [detailed documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa) for more information.
 >
 > You can check your version by clicking on the ? icon in the top right of the interface and selecting About.